meta-company/makex/documents/source/tips.md

 ## Break out long command lines into scripts or wrappers

-If you frequently use an executable in your source that requires a long set of arguments, instead of repeating them in makex files, make a unifying wrapper script/executable that will accept a shortened version of the arguments (e.g. those that are required).
+If you frequently use an executable in your source that requires a long set of arguments, instead of repeating them in Makex files, make a unifying wrapper script/executable that will accept a shortened version of the arguments (e.g. those that are required).

-For example, you have makex files littered through your workspace:
+For example, you have Makex files littered through your workspace:

 ```python